Safety and Loss Prevention

 Frequently Asked Questions:

-1. What is the UC Policy on drones?
+1. What is UC Policy on drones?

-The University of California recognizes that UAS offers great potential as tools for research and other educational functions as well as providing opportunities for recreational use and business pursuits across a diverse array of users and industries.
-The University also has an obligation to consider public safety, privacy, civil rights and civil liberties issues related to the use of UAS.
+The University of California recognizes that UAS offer great potential as tools for research and other educational functions as well as providing opportunities for recreational use and business pursuits across a diverse array of users and industries.
+The university also has an obligation to consider public safety, privacy, civil rights and civil liberties issues related to the use of UAS.
 In short, all UAS usage on UC property, for UC business or by UC-owned UAS must be pre-approved and documented by the designated UAS campus point of contact.
 In addition, non-UC operators on UC property must maintain sufficient liability insurance coverage.

 2. Who do I contact to fly on my campus?